raid5/magellan/README.md

 Magellan - The API Explorer
 ===========================

-Explore those APIs with the famous Magellan.
+Explore those APIs with the famous Ferdinand Magellan.

 Requirements
 ------------